-There are now just three weeks to go until FTAdviser's Diversity in Finance Awards 2021 close for entries at the end of April.
+There are now just 10 days to go until FTAdviser's Diversity in Finance Awards 2021 close for entries at the end of April.

 In recognition of the change being brought to financial services, The FTAdviser Diversity In Finance Awards 2021 are now open for submissions.

 Entries can come from individuals or from companies who can demonstrate they have gone the extra mile in 2020 to improve diversity and inclusion and make their businesses better for clients, staff and the wider community.